-Rafael Devers Working To Become ‘Superstar Third Baseman’ For Red Sox
+Rafael Devers Focused On Becoming ‘Superstar Third Baseman’ For Red Sox

 Rafael Devers hasn’t made his Major League Baseball debut yet, but he said he’s already putting in major league work.

-The 20-year-old third baseman got the call up to the Boston Red Sox on Sunday after just nine games with Triple-A Pawtucket, and he’s anxious to get on the field.
+The 20-year-old third baseman got the call up to the Boston Red Sox on Sunday after just nine games with Triple-A Pawtucket, and he’s itching to get on the field.
 Devers told reporters in Seattle on Monday during Boston’s series against the Mariners that he already has big plans for his career.

 “For me, the work is never done,” Devers said through a translator, per WEEI.com.
 “I just want to learn how to be a superstar third baseman.
 Everyone tells me the only way to do that is through constant work, just like when you’re hitting you have to do constant work.
 They told me daily work at third base is going to make a difference, make me the superstar I want to be.”